hoetzenofer/hoetzenofer/README.md

 **My current projects**
 - Raspberry PI Greenhouse
 - Smart-Room System with Raspberry PI
-- 32-Bit Protected Mode Bootloader which loads a Kernel
+- 32-Bit Protected Mode OS with Bootloader and Kernel

 <!--
 **hoetzenofer/hoetzenofer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.